thechainercygnus/drawingblanks/README.md

 uvicorn main:app --reload
 ```

-This will stand up a simple local server you can hit.
+This will stand up a simple local server you can reach.

+Check `localhost:8000/docs` or `localhost:8000/redoc` to learn more about what is actually available.

+## Authentication

 Authentication is currently implemented with no backend, however.
 So until I implement that this doesn't work.